AfD: Regional branch of far-right party put under surveillance | DW | 15.06.2020

 Expelled for membership in banned party

-Formally, the Brandenburg case has listed the situation as a "suspected case", meaning the intelligence agency cannot yet make use of all available surveillance measures.
+Formally, the Brandenburg case has listed the situation as a "suspected case and an object of surveillance," meaning the intelligence agency cannot yet make use of all available surveillance measures.

 AfD leaders had previously voted to expel Kalbitz from the party because of his former membership in the now-banned right-wing extremist group Heimattreue Deutsche Jugende (HDJ, or German Youth Faithful to the Homeland).

-But the move was controversial within the party, particularly in Brandenburg.
+But that proved controversial within the party, particularly in Brandenburg.
 The regional chapter went so far as to change local party statutes so that the 47-year-old could remain a member of the regional party despite his expulsion on a national level.

 Kalbitz is currently fighting the national party's decision in court.

-Kalbitz is a close ally of firebrand Björn Höcke.
+Kalbitz is a close ally of the head of the party in Thuringia, Björn Höcke.
 Together, the two held sway in the "Wing," the extremist segment of the party that drew the attention of Germany's domestic intelligence agency.
 Under pressure from the AfD's executive committee, the "Wing" voted to dissolve itself in March.

 kp/rt (dpa, Reuters)